Public Relations vs. Marketing: Bridging the Gap

 III.
 Defining Marketing

 Marketing is the strategic process of creating, communicating, and delivering value to consumers to drive sales and foster customer loyalty.
 The primary objectives of marketing include identifying customer needs, generating demand, and facilitating transactions.
-Key activities in marketing involve advertising to promote products or services, running promotions to incentivize purchases, and conducting market research to understand consumer behavior and preferences.
+Critical activities in marketing involve advertising to promote products or services, running promotions to incentivize purchases, and conducting market research to understand consumer behaviour and preferences.
 Marketing utilizes various tools and channels, such as paid media (advertisements), content marketing (blogs, videos), and social media platforms to engage with and attract target audiences.

 IV.
 Common Ground Between PR and Marketing